xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Function**

-SEND.TO.BACK   Sends selected objects behind other objects
+SEND.TO.BACK&nbsp;&nbsp;&nbsp;Sends selected objects behind other objects

 Return to [top](#A)